RajCloudify/RajCloudify/README.md

 💡 What you’ll find here:

-My experiments and implementations with cloud platforms like AWS, OpenStack, and more. ☁️ Hands-on projects demonstrating best practices in DevOps tools and pipelines. 🔧 Code for solving real-world problems inspired by industry use cases. ⚙️ Practice scripts and utilities for mastering Python, Linux, and SQL. 📜
+My experiments and implementations with cloud platforms like AWS, Azure, and more. ☁️ Hands-on projects demonstrating best practices in DevOps tools and pipelines. 🔧 Code for solving real-world problems inspired by industry use cases. ⚙️ Practice scripts and utilities for mastering Python, Linux, and SQL. 📜